mauro3/Traits.jl/README.md

 For the trait dispatch of a function, say `f1`, a generated-method is used (which also belongs to the generic function `f1`, so I needn't worry about scopes).
-The first time the generated method is called with arguments of a specific type, it figures out to which trait or traits-tuple featuring in the method definitions of `f1` that type satisfies, and constructs a constant method returning that trait.
+The first time the generated method is called with arguments of a specific type, it figures out which trait or traits-tuple featuring in the method definitions of `f1` that type satisfies, and constructs a constant method returning that trait.
 This trait is then used for dispatch.
 Time for an example!